-We’ve fed our travelling children in around 35 countries now, they’re still alive, still healthy and one, at 12 is now dwarfing his mum, so we’re doing OK.
-Do you want to know a few tricks and tips for feeding kids, finding food they will eat and keeping them well nourished and healthy on the road?
-Sure you do.
-Read on, we’ve got this covered.
+We’ve fed our travelling children in around 50 countries now.
+They’re still alive, still healthy and one, at 12 is now dwarfing his mum.
+We’re doing OK.
+Do you want to know a few tricks and tips for finding food for kids while travelling?
+You need food they will eat and that will keep them well nourished and healthy while travelling.
+Even your picky eater, toddler or baby will be able to find food they like to eat with a bit of know how.

 Travelling With Your Kids Can Cure Picky Eating